noorulain276775/patients_data/README.md

 ## Celery and Redis with Django

 ### Used celery with django and sendgrid to schedule a task and send email notification
-- Notifying user via email about duplicate data already exist in database and saving only unique data.
+- Notifying user via email about duplicate data and saving only unique one.

 ### View records
 - User can view all the data from the database.